jonathancraddock/isso-config/isso-debian-aptget.md

 # Introduction

 This procedure is based on the activity log I originally saved here: [Original Install Activity Log](original-test-log.md).
 It's intended as a guide/checklist for my future reference, but currently not tested on a production server, only on a test VM.
-The permissions and ownerships described below are probably too loose for a production environment - I just want to see how it works.
+The permissions and ownerships described below are probably too loose for a production environment - for now, I just want to see how it works.

 ## Description of server

 After the actions logged in the document linked above, I reverted to a snapshot of a brand new, clean Ubuntu 16.04 build.
 It's a basic LAMP server with SSH, and nothing else installed.
 For the purposes of my testing it's on my home network, AKA **kyabram.lan** and the machine name is **issotest**, hence any later references to **issotest.kyabram.lan**, etc.

+I want to install Isso in a folder, not as a sub-domain, and I'm using **.../isso** for this purpose.

 ## Install Isso Using Package Manager